 Today, targeted therapies are still relatively new.
 Currently, researchers are developing, modifying, and testing them in clinical trials.
 One type of targeted therapy being tested on mesothelioma and other cancers is called photodynamic treatment (PDT), which uses a laser to activate cancer-killing drugs in the patient.

 There are many resources on mesothelioma available.
 We can provide free, up-to-date, and accurate information for you and your loved one.

 What is Photodynamic Treatment?

-Photodynamic treatment is a therapy designed to kill cancer cells without sacrificing the surrounding tissues.
+For patients in cancer treatment, photodynamic treatment is a therapy designed to kill cancer cells without sacrificing the surrounding tissues.
 Developed in the 1970s by Thomas Dougherty, Ph.D., the treatment involves administering a nontoxic drug directly onto the tumor cells.
 This drug makes these cells ultrasensitive to light, but otherwise, it doesn’t affect the body.
-A laser is then applied to the tumor in order to activate the medication and kill the marked cells.
+Then, a laser is applied to the tumor in order to activate the medication and kill the marked cells.